Sorry, you need to enable JavaScript to visit this website.

 A lot that has frontage on a street is not an alley lot.
 An alley lot is not a garage or other accessory building that may face an alley, but that is on a street-facing lot.
 Any proposed zoning text changes would not affect street-facing lots or accessory buildings on street-facing lots.

-OP is conducting research and and will solicit input as we develop proposed alley lot zoning text changes.
-ANC input is being sought through virtual open houses.
-We will present any draft changes to the Zoning Commission, who would decide whether to move forward and hold a public hearing on the changes.
+Before filing the proposal, we spoke with alley lot property owners and ANC Commissioners to solicit their feedback.
+See below for links to meeting recordings, transcripts, and presentations.
+We will present the proposed changes to the Zoning Commission at an initial public meeting on May 29, 2025, when they will then decide whether to move forward and hold a public hearing on the changes.
 If they decide to hold a public hearing, we will seek additional public feedback in advance.
-The hearing provides an additional opportunity for public comment.
+The hearing itself will be an additional opportunity for public comment.

 Summary of Current Alley Lot Regulations